Nippon Professional Baseball: Financial problems

 Financial problems plague many teams in the league.
-It is believed that with the exception of the Yomiuri Giants, Hanshin Tigers, and Fukuoka SoftBank Hawks, all teams are operating with considerable subsidies, often as much as ¥6 billion (about US$73 million), from their parent companies.
-A raise in the salaries of players is often blamed, but, from the start of the professional league, parent companies paid the difference as an advertisement.
+It is believed that all teams are operating with considerable subsidies, often as much as ¥6 billion (about US$44.9 million), from their parent companies.
+A raise in the salaries of players is often blamed, but from the start of the professional league, parent companies paid the difference as an advertisement.
 Most teams have never tried to improve their finances through constructive marketing.
 In addition, teams in the Central League historically saw much higher profits than the Pacific League, having popular teams such as the Giants and Tigers.